 -

-The rocks safe for freshwater aquatic life typically include granite, slate, quartz, and river rock.
+The rocks that are safe for freshwater aquariums include various types such as granite, slate, and river rocks.

 - Granite